sudoblockio/tackle/docs/contributing.md

 * Sets a standard baseline for project template creators, facilitating reuse
 * Minimizes the learning curve for those who already use Flask or Django
-* Minimizes scope of Cookiecutter codebase
+* Minimizes scope of tackle-box codebase

 #### Extensible